Tastrs/convid/README.md

 # ConVid

 So...
-This is it
-You need to have nodejs and it works on localhost:8000
+This is it.
+It now works on the newer/est version of ios safari.